YopiNoji/slack-bot-randam-picker/README.md

-# Randam Pick to Slack
+# Slack bot that pick somebody and mention it.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ## What is this?

-Pick up randam string, and responce to Slack.
+Pick up randam, and mention it in Slack.
 (Just Slack bot app for Heroku.)